Mark A. Godsey

 Professor Godsey is a leading scholar, attorney and activist in the Innocence Movement.

 In addition to teaching Criminal Law, Evidence and other courses at UC Law, Professor Godsey co-founded and directs the Ohio Innocence Project.
-The OIP is recognized as one of the most active and successful Innocence Projects in the country, and to date secured the release of 30 individuals on grounds of innocence who together served more than 600 years in prison for crimes they did not commit.
+The OIP is recognized as one of the most active and successful Innocence Projects in the country, and to date secured the release of 30 individuals on grounds of innocence who together served nearly 600 years in prison for crimes they did not commit.

 Professor Godsey is also a regular commentator on issues relating to wrongful conviction in both the local and national press, and has appeared nationally on Larry King Live, Dateline NBC, CNN, ESPN, BBC, Forensic Files, and NPR among others.
 He is frequently quoted in papers and magazines across the country, including The New York Times, Newsweek, People and the Wall Street Journal.
 In 2017, Time Magazine profiled his career.
 His best-selling 2017 book Blind Injustice: A Former Prosecutor Exposes the Psychology and Politics of Wrongful Convictions is considered a foundational work in the field of wrongful convictions.
 In 2019, The Cincinnati Opera premiered an original opera, Blind Injustice, inspired by the book and the stories of six of OIP's exonerees.